ostrolucky/symfony-container-number-validator/README.md

 ## Alternatives

 - [stormpat/container-validator](https://github.com/stormpat/Container-validator) On top of validation, contains additional functionality and is not coupled to Symfony validator.
 However, complexity is higher and doesn't contain any tests.
 I discovered this project only after my library was long done, so don't expect similarities.
-- [PHP BIC Validation](https://www.phpclasses.org/package/8800-PHP-Validate-the-owner-of-a-container-with-a-BIC-code.html) Oldest project, no composer, no PHP warning/notice free, but simple and ready to be used, with GUI integrated.
+- [PHP BIC Validation](https://www.phpclasses.org/package/8800-PHP-Validate-the-owner-of-a-container-with-a-BIC-code.html) Oldest project, no composer, not PHP warning/notice free, but simple and ready to be used, with GUI integrated.